-“The WBA will not interfere in the Golovkin-Canelo negotiations because that is the fight the fans want,” Mendoza said.
+“The WBA will not interfere in the Golovkin-Canelo negotiations for next fight schedule? because that is the fight the fans want,” Mendoza said.
 “However, should they not reach an agreement, The WBA mandatory fight for Golovkin will be against [Daniel Jacobs].”

 Golovkin holds the WBA’s so-called “super” title while Jacobs (31-1, 28 KOs) is the “regular” titleholder and, therefore, a Golovkin mandatory challenger.
 But Mendoza will back off making that order until he sees what happens with the Alvarez-Golovkin bout, which, if it is made, would take place on Sept.
 17 at a venue to be determined.

 Alvarez scored a sensational sixth-round knockout of Amir Khan on Saturday night at the T-Mobile Arena in Las Vegas to make an emphatic first title defense with Golovkin watching at ringside — and being invited into the ring after the fight.

 During the post-fight news conference, Golden Boy Promotions CEO Oscar De La Hoya, Alvarez’s promoter, vowed to be on the phone Sunday with Golovkin promoter Tom Loeffler of K2 Promotions to get the ball rolling on talks.

 Indeed, De La Hoya did call Loeffler on Sunday and they spoke briefly, both sides told ESPN.com.
 They also spoke again on Tuesday, Loeffler said.